IronWill79/Rotten-GameOff2019/README.md

 3. Read **Legend** below to know what you're looking at
 4. Read **Controls** below to know how to control yourself
 5. The aim is to find the **Chest** with the **Potion** in it
-6. The foe will 'chase' you and remove health if he catches you, but will pause for 3 moves afterwards
+6. The **foe** will 'chase' you and if he catches you, game over
-6. Have fun :)
+7. Good luck and have fun :)
 ---
 ### Legend